laugiov/security-by-design/README.md

-# SkyLink — Security by Design Reference Implementation
+# SkyLink: Security by Design Reference Implementation

 > A **microservices** platform demonstrating **Security by Design** principles for connected aviation telemetry systems.

+This project started as a way to consolidate security patterns I've used across different organizations.
+Instead of writing another "how to secure your API" article, I wanted a working codebase where every control can be tested and verified.
+The aviation telemetry scenario is fictional, but the security implementation is production-grade.

 ## TL;DR

-**What this proves:** End-to-end Security Engineering — from threat model to signed container in production-ready Kubernetes, with full observability and audit trail.
+**What this proves:** End-to-end Security Engineering, from threat model to signed container in production-ready Kubernetes, with full observability and audit trail.

 **Evaluate in 15 minutes:**
 1. **Threat Model** → [docs/THREAT_MODEL.md](docs/THREAT_MODEL.md) (STRIDE, 30+ threats, mitigations)